Igalia/wolvic/README.md

 - **`noapi`**: Runs on standard Android phones without a headset

-Building for Oculus Mobile, Huawei and WaveVR requires access to their respective SDKs which are not included in this repo.
+Building for Huawei and WaveVR requires access to their respective SDKs which are not included in this repo.

 The command line version of `gradlew` requires JDK 11.
 If you see an error that Gradle doesn't understand your Java version, check which version of you're using by running `java -showversion` or `java -version`.
 You're probably using and older JDK, which won't work.